jibinkoshy/jibinkoshy/README.md

 <p align="center"> <samp>Hi, My name is Jibin Koshy.
-I am a  B.Tech graduate working as a Full Stack Developer.
+I am a  Senior Full Stack Developer.
 I want to be at the bleeding edge of technology. 📚📈🔬, and I'm also a competitive programmer 🤩 🎈.
 In my repos you'll find projects created using

 ## Tech Stack :computer: